Innovation in Teaching: Looping

 When it comes to building strong teacher-students relationships, one of the most important innovations in Waldorf education is looping.
 Looping is when a teacher stays with the same class for multiple years or grade levels.
-In some cases, Waldorf class teachers will stay with the same group of students all the way from 1st to 8th grades!
+In some cases, Waldorf class teachers will stay with the same group of students from 1st to 4th grade, or even all the way from 1st to 8th grades!
 Our school’s specialty teachers also work with the same children year after year, creating the same sense of support and continuity in subject classes like music, handwork, gardening, orchestra, physical education, woodworking, and middle school math.

 Building strong relationships takes time.
+Marin Waldorf School teachers and students have the opportunity to build strong and trusting relationships, creating an environment in which each student is individually seen, supported, and appropriately challenged.
 For Waldorf teachers, spending multiple years with the same class allows them to develop an in-depth understanding of each student's strengths, challenges, and unique learning style.
-At the same time, it promotes strong teacher-parent relationships, built around communication, experience, and mutual trust.

 The Class of 2021 with Ms. Terziev (center), who led the class from 2nd grade through 8th grade graduation.